Go ahead, make my day: Influence

-Country singer T.G.
-Sheppard recorded a novelty song with Eastwood titled "Make My Day" which featured Eastwood reciting the line.
+Country singer T. G. Sheppard recorded a novelty song with Eastwood titled "Make My Day" which featured Eastwood reciting the line.

 When speaking out against taxes at the 1985 American Business Conference, President Ronald Reagan, himself a former actor, stated "I have my veto pen drawn and ready for any tax increase that Congress might even think of sending up.
-And I have only one thing to say to the tax increasers.
-Go ahead—make my day."
+And I have only one thing to say to the tax increasers: 'Go ahead—make my day.'"

 In "White Heat", from the 1986 album True Blue, Madonna draws inspiration and samples lines from noir movie White Heat and uses the line in the chorus of the song.

 The song "Action" by Finnish band LOVEX features the line in its lyrics.

+The 1991 Japanese film Godzilla vs. King Ghidorah has a character say the line in English, referencing its ubiquity.

 During his speech at the 2012 Republican National Convention, Eastwood ended by referencing the line.
 In February 2015, The Economist featured the headline "Go ahead, Angela, make my day" in reference to the European debt crisis.

 "Stand-your-ground" statutes referring to a person's right to self-defense are sometimes referred to as "make my day" statutes.

+Swap Force Skylander Rattle Shake's catchphrase; "Go ahead - snake my day!" is a play on this quote.